-- He is good looking.

 - He is well-liked by teachers and his peer group.

 - He satisfactorily completed the following Year 11 VCE subjects with average to good grades:

 - English

 - Specialist Mathematics

 - Mathematical Methods

 - Chemistry

 - Biology

 - Ancient History

 - He is interested in 'helping people'.

 - He likes school.

 - He would like to go to university.